 Spain is a popular study destination for international students.
 It attracts thousands of international students every year to study Under Graduate and Post Graduate programmes.

 Spain Educational System: Timeline

-Spain's education system has undergone significant changes in the last 20 years.
+Spain's education system has undergone significant changes in the decades.
 The Spanish education system is constructed along the principles set out in the 1978 Constitution.
 3 chief educational reform laws were declared:

 In the year 1983 the Law of University Reform, or LUR (In Spanish: Ley de Reforma Universitaria) allowed universities to provide their own degree courses of study called “Own Titles” (In Spanish: titulos propios), along with the degree programs officially acknowledged by the Ministry of Education and Culture.
 With this law, Universities could set their own curriculum.

 In the year 1985, the Organic Law on the Right to Education, or LODE (In Spanish: Ley Organica del Derecho a la Educacion) was passed, giving Spain's independent communities the authority to manage and supervise their own schools.
 Also, with this law, the compulsory and free education started in Spain.

 In the year 1990, the Organic Law on the General Organization of the Educational System, or LOGSE (In Spanish: Ley Organica de Ordenacion General del Sistema Educativa) restructured the primary and secondary education.
 Under this law, compulsory education was extended from 8 to 10 years, and curriculums were alerted to incorporate more technical subjects and foreign languages.

 The education system in Spain is essentially split into following levels: